 Drugs & (dis)order

-A collaborative international research consortium exploring drugs and conflict in Myanmar, Colombia and Afghanistan
+A collaborative international research project exploring drugs and conflict in Myanmar, Colombia and Afghanistan

-PositiveNegatives are currently working on a 4-year interdisciplinary research project with SOAS, University of London on drugs and conflict.
-The £7million GCRF project, ‘Drugs and (dis)order: Building sustainable peacetime economies in the aftermath of war’, is a collaboration between researchers, universities, and organisations across three of the world’s largest drug-producing countries – Afghanistan, Colombia, and Myanmar- as well as key partner organisations in the UK.
+PositiveNegatives are currently working in a 4-year interdisciplinary research consortium led by SOAS, University of London on drugs and conflict.
+The £7million GCRF project, ‘Drugs & (dis)order: Building sustainable peacetime economies in the aftermath of war’, is a collaboration between researchers, universities, and organisations across three of the world’s largest drug-producing countries – Afghanistan, Colombia, and Myanmar- as well as key partner organisations in the UK.
 We’ve collaborated with over a dozen artists and collectives from around the world, including artists from the borderlands of Colombia and Myanmar and those in the Afghan diaspora.